Hackers News Hackers News

 } | column -t -s $'t'

-Microsoft acknowledged the issue and deployed a fix that prevents the Agent ID Administrator role from managing the owners of non-agent service principals.
+Microsoft has acknowledged the flaw and implemented a fix that specifically prevents the Agent ID Administrator role from managing the owners of service principals not directly associated with agents.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.